After Trayvon Martin, Crump became civil rights go-to lawyer

-TAMPA, F.L.
+TAMPA, Fla.
 (AP) — Before Trayvon Martin, George Floyd, Michael Brown, Breonna Taylor and other Black people died at the hands of white police officers or self-appointed vigilantes, there was Martin Lee Anderson.

 Anderson, a 14-year-old Black teenager, died in 2006 after he was kicked and beaten by guards at a boot-camp juvenile facility in Florida.
 His family looked for a lawyer to seek justice.
 No white attorneys wanted to take it on.